LyubomirT/intense-rp-next/docs/welcome/quick-start-guide/important-config.md

 1. Open Settings
 2. Enter your DeepSeek email and password
 3. Enable Auto login
-4. If using Chrome, enable Intercept Network
+4. If using Chrome or Edge, enable Intercept Network
 5. Enable Persistent cookies (Chrome/Edge only)
 6. Click Save